nwokocha-22/acmo_ATX_server/README.md

 - The video file can be played using VLC media player

+- Allow TCP connections on the port indicated in the config file (5055 is the default) to be able to receive video streams.

 ### Where to find Activity Logs transmitted from the client(s)
 - The log output in the client is transmitted through a tcp connection and saved in a log file in the server.
 The saved log file can be found in `C:\\Activity Monitor\\client ip\\current month\\Logs\\logfile.log` (windows) or `/home/Activity Monitor/client ip/current month/Logs/logfile.log` for Linux.

+- Allow TCP connections on port 9020 to be able to receive logs.

 ### WINDOW SERVICES